ubermag/devtools/README.md

 The action can only update one repository at a time.
 It needs:
 - the name of the repository
 - [optionally] the name of the files to update; if no files are specified all files are updated

 The action can only update one repository at a time.
 Therefore, it is necessary to run the action for all repositories individually.

 **Note** The action creates a new branch `metadata-update` and opens a PR.
-It will fail *if the branch does already exist*
+It will fail if the branch does already exist.

 PRs are opened using the `ubermagbot` account.

 ### Locally

 The repometadata can locally be updated using the `invoke` task `update-repometadata`.
 It can update one ore multiple repositories at the same time.
 Furthermore, it can work on different branches, both, existing and new ones.
 To get a list of available options and additional help, run

 ```bash
 $ invoke --help update-repometadata
 ```

 Available options are:
 - `r`/`--repo` name of the repository; can be passed multiple times to update multiple repositories simultaneously; if omitted all repositories are updated
 - `-f`/`--file` name of the file to update; can be passed multiple times ore omitted like `-r`
 - `-b`/`--branch` name of the branch to use; can be an existing or a new one
 - `-c`/`--create-branch` required if `-b` specifies a new branch that must be created (uses the `git` option `-B` so it will overwrite existing branches)
 - `-o`/`--commit-message` custom commit-message; if not specified the default is `Update repository metadata`
 - `--[no-]push` push or do not push the changes; default is true, i.e. `push` changes

 Examples:

 1. Update all files in all repositories on a new (-> `-c`) branch `metadata-update` and push the changes:

    ```bash
    $ invoke update-repometadata -b metadata-update -c
    ```

 2. Update all files in `ubermagutil` and `discretisedfield` on the master branch but do not push changes:

    ```bash
    $ invoke update-repometadata -r ubermagutil -r discretisedfield -b master --no-push
    ```

 3. Update `README.md` in all repositories using a new (-> `-c`) branch `repo-metadata` with a special commit message and push the changes:

    ```bash
    $ invoke update-repometadata -f README.md -b repo-metadata -c --commit-message "Update README"
    ```